RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## Plot

-The setting was 2027 where a company called Kobashi Systems "solves" AGI.
-The rise of AGI creates social problems, however, and society self-organizes arounds two classes: those who train models (**engineers**) and those who provide data for models (**labellers**).
+The setting was 2027 where a company called Kobashi Systems "solves" AI.
+The rise of AI creates social problems, however, and society self-organizes arounds two classes: those who train models (**engineers**) and those who provide data for models (**labellers**).
 The implicit assumption here is that machine learning remains heavily supervised.
 This assumption is obviously incorrect given [progress in self-supervised learning](https://twitter.com/an_open_mind/status/1396057486940114945?s=20), but it enables a clean class divide between engineers and labellers.
 And this was good for the story I wanted to write!
-So suspend your disbelief, ML researchers 🙂.
+So suspend your disbelief ML researchers 🙂.

 To immerse players in game world, I made a spoof documentary about how events unfolded.
 I took clips from other documentaries and spliced them together to make it look like interviewees were talking about events in the future.
 I also found an [amazing voiceover narrator on Fiverr](https://www.fiverr.com/provotalent/narrate-your-documentary-with-my-american-male-voice), and took some footage from Pexels, Shutterstock and some other sources.
 You can view the documentary here: